deanoemcke/thegreatdiscarder/README.md

 ### License

-This work is licensed under a GNU GENERAL PUBLIC LICENSE (v2)
+This work is licensed under the GPLv2.

 ### Shoutouts